Tarfaya Basin: Rifting and early oceanic spreading

 The initial rifting of Pangea began 260 million years before present during the Late Permian and persisted through the Triassic.
 Throughout this stage of rifting, the continental crust was thinned and separation of North America from northwestern Africa began.
-Normal faulting in a northeast-southwest direction created a series of grabens and half-grabens developed as the thinned crust subsided.
+Normal faulting in a northeast–southwest direction created a series of grabens and half-grabens developed as the thinned crust subsided.
 Subsidence led to the formation of a shallow basin without forming an ocean.

 In Figure A, initial rifting of the Africa and North America resulted in the creation of a narrow seaway.

 In Figure B, seafloor spreading resulted in the formation of the Atlantic Ocean.

-The dimensions of the graben and half-graben basins range from 20–30 km in width, east to west and 50–100 km in length, north to south.
+The dimensions of the graben and half-graben basins range from 20 to 30 km in width, east to west and 50–100 km in length, north to south.
 Initial infilling of the basins began via transport of sediment from continental stream and river basins concurrently with the rifting during the Late Triassic as rivers transported red-brown sediment, characteristic of the geologic period.
 Up to 5,000 meters of these red-brown sediment beds were deposited through the Late Triassic.

 At 200 million years before the present, prior to the beginning of oceanic spreading, the Central Atlantic Magmatic Province created igneous sills and dykes that overlay the late Triassic sedimentary rocks.

 At the beginning of the Jurassic, the early basin remained narrow but was subject to transgression by seawater.
 This resulted in the creation of a shallow sea that was often subject to large changes in water depth.
 As saltwater filled the shallow sea, evaporation caused the loss of seawater while leaving salt in the basin.
 Over the course of 1 million years, upwards of 1,500 meters of salt was deposited.
 Salt migration began during Jurassic with sediment loading.
 However, the main mechanisms for the salt migration developed later.